 2002, I've been updating the information every day but Christmas; so if you see

-San Luis Obispo and Santa Barbara Counties in California U-Pick Farms and Orchards, by county
+San Luis Obispo and Santa Barbara Counties in California U-Pick Farms and Orchards in 2018, by county

 Click on the resources drop-down above, if you need a county map

 Avila Valley Barn - Apples, nectarines, olallieberries, peaches,